debate-map/app/README.md

 * K3d has the fastest deletion and recreation of clusters. (so restarting from scratch frequently is more doable)
 * Docker Desktop seems to be the slowest running; I'd estimate that k3d is ~2x, at least for the parts I saw (eg. startup time).
 * Docker Desktop seems to have more issues with some networking details; for example, I haven't been able to get the node-exporter to work on it, despite it work alright on k3d (on k3d, you sometimes need to restart tilt, but at least it works on that second try; with Docker Desktop, node-exporters has never been able to work).
 However, it's worth noting that it's possible it's (at least partly) due to some sort of ordering conflict; I have accidentally had docker-desktop and k3d and kind running at the same time often, so the differences I see may just be reflections of a problematic setup.

-#### Setup for Docker Desktop Kubernetes **(recommended)**

-* 1\) Create your Kubernetes cluster in Docker Desktop, by checking "Enable Kubernetes" in the settings, and pressing apply/restart.

-> To delete and recreate the cluster, use the settings panel.

 #### Setup for K3d